aaamberm/FINDEM/README.md

 ## Study protocol

-The protocol of the FIND'EM study can be found here:
+The published protocol of the FIND'EM study can be found here:
 <https://pubmed.ncbi.nlm.nih.gov/32998766/>